braindevices/subvolumize-home/design.md

   failure is caught and reported clearly rather than allowed to raise out of `convert_path` — it always returns a bool, never propagates an exception, and any rollback failure message says explicitly where the original data safely still is (the untouched backup).
-Found via the real-btrfs integration suite (see "Testing conventions" below): mocking `run()` for `btrfs subvolume delete` meant nothing had ever exercised what happens when that call itself fails.
 - **`is_subvolume`** uses the inode-256 heuristic (every btrfs subvolume
   root has that reserved inode number) specifically to avoid needing `CAP_SYS_ADMIN`/root for `btrfs subvolume show`.
-- **The interactive confirmation prompt lives inside `convert_path`, after every skip check, not in `cmd_convert` before any of them.**
+- **The interactive confirmation prompt lives inside `convert_path`**, immediately before the real rename/create/copy sequence — after every skip check (already a subvolume, symlink, missing, separate mount point) has already ruled out a no-op. `convert_path(path, dry_run, confirm=not args.yes)`; `cmd_convert` itself never prompts.
-  It used to be the other way around — `cmd_convert` asked "Convert X?" *before* calling `convert_path` at all, so it prompted for targets that were never actually going to change (already a subvolume, a symlink, missing, a separate mount point — any of `convert_path`'s no-op/skip outcomes), regardless of the answer.
-The prompt only makes sense once every one of those has already been ruled out, i.e. immediately before the real rename/create/copy sequence begins — so that's where it is now (`convert_path(path, dry_run, confirm=not args.yes)`), and `cmd_convert` no longer prompts at all itself.

 ### The trust boundary: `paths` / `extra_roots` / `--sys-paths`